canonical/k8s-snap/docs/src/howto/storage.md

-# Using Default Storage in Canonical Kubernetes
+# Use default storage in Canonical Kubernetes

 Canonical Kubernetes offers a local storage option to quickly set up and run a cluster, especially for single-node support.
 This guide walks you through enabling and configuring this feature.